cole/aiosmtplib/docs/client.rst

 :meth:`SMTP.send_message`
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Use this method to send :py:class:`email.message.Message` objects, including
+Use this method to send :py:class:`email.message.EmailMessage` objects, including
 :py:mod:`email.mime` subclasses such as :py:class:`email.mime.text.MIMEText`.

 For details on creating :py:class:`email.message.Message` objects, see `the